cvxgrp/scs/README.md

 files, one for each of the direct and indirect solvers.

 Remember to include the `matlab` directory in your Matlab path if you wish to use the mex file in your Matlab code.
-The calling sequence is (for the direct version):
+The calling sequence is (for the indirect version):

-	[x,y,s,info] = scs_direct(data,cones,settings)
+	[x,y,s,info] = scs_indirect(data,cones,settings)

 where data is a struct containing `A`, `b`, and `c`, settings is a struct containing solver options (see matlab file, can be empty),